fontforge/designwithfontforge.com/en-US/Designing_Devanagari_Typefaces.md

 It also allows you to type a text and preview it in all the fonts at the same time.
 The Devanaguide also includes a [Devanagari word list](https://github.com/andrestelex/devanaguide/blob/master/deva-dictionary.txt) which is helpful for test text design.

+### Other Links

+[Books & Referances for Devanagari typography Projects](http://dsquare.in/devft/en/books.php) is a list of resources which will probably fulfill most of the research requirements of most projects.
+Compiled by Professor Girish Davli of IIT Bombay IDC.

 ### Forum Discussions

 Typophile